 In terms of entertainment value, there are not many things better than a Pixar film to tickle your funny bone, tug at your heartstrings and captivate your mind.
 Well, to satisfy your inner-geek and to get you ready for Finding Dory (in theaters June 17), we wanted to pass along some numbers surrounding the fishy-flick.
-Read all about the fun facts below and let us know which one surprised you the most by leaving a comment below or chat about even more Dory-related fun facts in the Pixar Post Forum.
+Read all about the fun facts below and let us know which one surprised you the most by leaving a comment below or chatting about even more Dory-related fun facts in the Pixar Post Forum.

 25,115,597 – (as of May 27) – Likes on Facebook for Dory (the most of any Disney or Pixar character).